haneul-yoo/haneul-yoo.github.io/index.md

 ## About
 Hi, I'm Haneul Yoo, an Ph.D. student advised by [Alice Oh](https://aliceoh9.github.io/) at [Users & Information Lab](http://uilab.kr/), [School of Computing](https://cs.kaist.ac.kr/), [KAIST](https://www.kaist.ac.kr/).
-My research interest primarily lies in the intersection of natural language processing and computational social science.
+My research interest primarily lies in the field of natural language processing and machine learning.
-In particular, I mainly work on (1) understanding historical documents in low-resource languages and (2) applying and utilizing NLP in language education.
+In particular, I am dedicated to (1) data-centric and multilingual NLP and (2) LLM-driven education innovation.
 I believe there are still myriads of underrepresented languages in NLP, and our efforts on low-resource languages can build more culturally-diverse language models.
-I also believe language learners can contribute to NLP techniques and data and vice versa.
+I also believe recent advances in AI can assist language learners, and researchers can leverage them to enhance NLP data and techniques as well.

 ## Education
 - **Ph.D.** in School of Computing, KAIST _(Sep 2022 - current)_